pandeysh-25/hodgkin-huxley-eqns/README.md

 # Hodgkin-Huxley equations

-Simulating the Hodgkin-Huxley equations as part of the CS F441 course at BITS Pilani, Hyderabad Campus in the spring semester of 2021/22.
+Simulating the Hodgkin-Huxley equations as part of the CS F441: Introduction to Computational Neuroscience course at BITS Pilani, Hyderabad Campus in the spring semester of 2021/22.

 Some of the recourses that were helpful are mentioned here:
 * [Chapter 6 of Cristof Koch's book on neural computation](http://brain.bits-hyderabad.ac.in/CSF441/Koch_Chap6.pdf)